-As I’ve lived in Thailand for years, I just always automatically assume people know where it is.
+As I have lived in Thailand for years, I just always automatically assume people know where it is.
 In fact, if you look at some of Google’s top searches, the term “Where is Thailand?” comes up a lot, so obviously there are millions of people in the world who have no idea where the country of Thailand is actually located.

 So, here’s a quick geography lesson: